hridayc7/hridayc7.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hriday Chhabria Personal Website"
+title: ""
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my personal website!